MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 ```

 ### -NoAgentActionTarget
 The NoAgentActionTarget represents the target of the no agent action.
-If the NoAgentAction is set to Forward, this parameter must be set to a Guid or a telephone number with a mandatory 'tel:' prefix.
-If the NoAgentAction is set to SharedVoicemail, this parameter must be set to an Office 365 Group ID.
+If the NoAgentAction is set to Forward, this parameter must be set to a GUID or a telephone number with a mandatory 'tel:' prefix.
+If the NoAgentAction is set to SharedVoicemail, this parameter must be set to a Microsoft 365 Group ID.
 Otherwise, this field is optional.

 ```yaml
 Type: String